Insourced engineering team

 1. Limiting burnout and driving engagement

-Interim workers can drive engagement and motivation in teams where skills or personnel shortages demand higher workload.
+Interim workers can drive engagement and motivation in teams where skills or personnel shortages demand a higher workload.
 By bringing in an interim worker, organisations can alleviate pressure from teams, enabling them to preserve their day-to-day role without the risk of burnout and remain supported through a period of change.

 2. Helping workforces thrive not survive